Kia XCeed hatchback - MPG, running costs & CO2

 Kia XCeed petrol and diesel engines offer middling economy but hybrid’s running costs impress

 The Kia XCeed was launched with conventional petrol and diesel engines, with the diesel getting 48-volt mild hybrid technology that gives efficiency a small boost.
-Not that you can buy the diesel any more, as Kia has now withdrawn it, but we expect most buyers would have chosen the petrol engines anyway.
+You can’t buy the diesel any more; Kia has now withdrawn it due to dwindling diesel sales and to push its hybrid models.

 Kia XCeed MPG & CO2